nonapod/couchlib/README.md

 [![Build Status](https://travis-ci.org/nonapod/couchlib.png?branch=master)](https://travis-ci.org/nonapod/couchlib)
 A couchdb interface for nodejs using the http module.
 ###Project Goals
 The aim of this project is to create a base api that reflects the couchdb native http api as closely as possible, in a way that makes it intuitive for couch users.
-Any further functionality should be extended.

 **Note This library is very new in development with lots of contunual changes, not everything is yet implemented.**